-Winston Churchill's grandson faces expulsion from party after defying PM Johnson
+Churchill's grandson to be expelled from Conservative Party after defying Johnson

-LONDON (Reuters) - Nicholas Soames, the grandson of Britain’s World War Two leader Winston Churchill, was facing expulsion from the Conservative Party after voting against Prime Minister Boris Johnson on Brexit.
+LONDON (Reuters) - Nicholas Soames, the grandson of Britain’s World War Two leader Winston Churchill, will be expelled from the Conservative Party after voting against Prime Minister Boris Johnson on Brexit.

-Johnson’s party had warned lawmakers they will be expelled if they vote against the government and seize control of parliamentary business in a bid to force a Brexit delay.
+The move against the Conservative Party grandee marks one of the most bizarre turns in the three-year Brexit crisis that has gripped a country once touted as a confident pillar of Western economic and political stability.

-Among 21 pro-EU Conservative lawmakers who rebelled against the government are Ken Clarke, 79, the longest continuously sitting British lawmaker in the House of Commons, who was finance minister under Prime Minister John Major, and former finance minister Philip Hammond.
+Soames was one of 21 Conservative lawmakers who rebelled, including Ken Clarke, 79, the longest continuously sitting British lawmaker in the House of Commons, and former finance minister Philip Hammond.
+All are to be expelled.

-“I will be voting against the government tonight with a very heavy heart,” Soames said, before the vote.
-Johnson will go ahead his threat and expel the lawmakers from the party, the BBC reported.
+When Soames was asked if this was the end of the Conservative Party his grandfather would have known, he said: “No. But it’s a bad night.

+“It is a pity - a great pity - that this has in my view all been planned: this is exactly what they wanted and they will try to have a general election which is what they wanted.”

-Johnson has shown ruthlessness since he took office as prime minister six weeks ago: He oversaw one of the biggest purges of cabinet ministers in modern British history and has cut short a session of parliament to increase the likelihood Britain will leave the EU, with or without a deal.
+Since he took office as prime minister six weeks ago, Johnson has been ruthless: He oversaw one of the biggest purges of cabinet ministers in modern British history and has cut short a session of parliament to increase the likelihood Britain will leave the EU, with or without a deal.

+After a defeat at the hands of an alliance of opposition lawmakers and rebels in his own party, Johnson’s enforcers will speak to those who defied his order and expel them, a Downing Street spokesman said.

+In total, lawmakers with more 330 years experience in parliament will be expelled from Johnson’s party - the same party which lost its working majority on Tuesday.

 Soames, 71, who was knighted by Queen Elizabeth in 2014, has been a member of parliament since 1983 and previously served as a junior defense minister.
 He is the son of Mary Soames, the youngest of Churchill’s five children.